 Public Housing Authorities (PHAs) are an important component of the State's affordable rental housing delivery system.
 The HUD requirement that all public housing authorities complete a Consolidated Plan has created an ongoing dialogue between the WVDED and the PHAs throughout the State.
-In 2019, the WVDED reviewed and approved the Certificates of Consistency (HUD Form 50077-SL) of multiple PHAs for compliance with the State Consolidated Plan.
-It should be noted that the WVHDF did not allocate HOME funds to provide tenant based rental assistance through the HOME Program in PY 2020.
+In 2022, the WVDED reviewed and approved the Certificates of Consistency (HUD Form 50077-SL) of multiple PHAs for compliance with the State Consolidated Plan.
+It should be noted that the WVHDF did not allocate HOME funds to provide tenant based rental assistance through the HOME Program in PY 2022.
 The WVHDF does not own or operate any public housing and has no responsibilities related to the monitoring of activities of the PHAs across the State.
 Therefore, the agency is not qualified to address the revitalization needs of public housing.
 However, based upon visits by WVHDF Field Representatives to public housing sites across the State and contact with managers and residents, it is observed that a portion of the public housing is in need of rehabilitation and modernization due to the age of structures and lack of adequate building maintenance.

 Major rehabilitation and modernization projects are underway in Charleston and Huntington, and smaller scale projects are underway throughout the State.
 The State's 32 PHAs provide 22,597 units of subsidized, rental housing through 6,483 public housing units and 16,114 tenant vouchers/certificates for low and moderate income households throughout the state.
-PHAs offer numerous services to individuals and families, including rehabilitation and construction of rental residential housing (multi-family) and family self-sufficiency programs.
+PHAs offer numerous services to individuals and families, including rehabilitation and construction of rental residential housing (multifamily) and family self-sufficiency programs.
 Based upon available data, the WVDED and WVHDF can reasonably conclude that PHAs across the State are generally competent and capable.
 The State supports their efforts to revitalize and improve their properties and developments, as these projects have improved the quality and quantity of public housing in West Virginia.
 Although the WVHDF does not own or operate public housing, it opposes the privatization of public housing because of the severe shortage of quality affordable subsidized housing units.
 The WVHDF believes that qualified public housing tenants could become homeowners, and the WVHDF continues to encourage eligible and qualified public housing tenants to become owners of single family detached housing through the available WVHDF-administered homeownership programs.
 This effort will continue as a component of the WVHDF housing strategy as this method not only assists a family or individual in becoming a homeowner, but also makes a subsidized public housing unit available for another family, who may have a much lower income.
 The shortage of new, additional public housing units and Section 8 vouchers/certificates contribute to the level of homelessness across the State.
 The State opposes public housing improvement programs that reduce the number of permanently available assisted housing units.

-Actions taken to encourage public housing residents to become more involved in management and participate in homeownership their individual budgets or circumstances.
+Actions taken to encourage public housing residents to become more involved in management and participate in homeownership necessary knowledge regarding all of the different options, requirements and variables inherent in the home buying process can place potential homebuyers at risk for entering into purchases that do not fit their individual budgets or circumstances.
 Positive educational efforts can provide potential homebuyers with the base of knowledge they need to make informed decisions and help them find a home that they can afford.

 Lack of education about the home buying process poses a barrier to affordable housing.
-A lack of necessary knowledge regarding all of the different options, requirements and variables inherent in the home buying process can place potential homebuyers at risk for entering into purchases that do not fit
+A lack of